 PANSI Impaired Mobility, based on Life Opportunities Survey for Disability Issues 2011, and Living in Britain Survey 2001, 2014 based population projections for 2019 estimate (PANSI website)

-DWP DLA claimants by disabling condition, Aug 2018 (NOMIS website)
+DWP DLA cases with entitlement by disabling condition, Aug 2019 (NOMIS website)

 HSCIC GP Patient Survey, 2010/11 (HSCIC website)